piotrmurach/tty-option/README.md

 Run a command in a new container

 Arguments:
-  image    The name of the image to use command  The command to run inside the image
+  IMAGE    The name of the image to use
+  COMMAND  The command to run inside the image

 Keywords:
-  restart=restart  Restart policy to apply when a container exits (permitted:
+  RESTART=RESTART  Restart policy to apply when a container exits (permitted:
                    no, on-failure, always, unless-stopped) (default "no")

 Options: